Handterpret/SEN0240_Demo/README.md

 5. Click the verify icon to check for errors.
 6. Upload the code to your board.
 The code is running as soon as it is uploded.

-### Censor calibration
+### Sensor calibration
 1. Open the serial monitor under **Tools > Serial Monitor** and completly relax your muscle.
 2. You should see something similar to this:

 ![](img/Calibration.png)

-If your values are higher than 1500 you should try to disharge yourself of any static electricity and/or find another censor placement more in contact with skin and muscle.
+If your values are higher than 1500 you should try to disharge yourself of any static electricity and/or find another sensor placement more in contact with skin and muscle.

 3. Change this variable to the highest value recorded in the serial monitor.
 ```C
 static int Threshold = 0;
 ```
-The censor is now calibrated.
-You can now upload the code to the bord agin and test the censor by contracting your muscle while looking to the serial plotter under **Tools > Serial Plotter**.
+The sensor is now calibrated.
+You can now upload the code to the bord agin and test the sensor by contracting your muscle while looking to the serial plotter under **Tools > Serial Plotter**.

 ## Some advices